magenta/magenta-demos/nsynth/README.md

 A fast computer is required to produce audio in a reasonable amount of time; however it is possible to speed up the process by simplifying the task.
 The variables are:

 - Batch size (per process)
-- Number of interpolation combinations
+- Number of instruments
 - Number of example pitches
 - Grid resolution

-As an example, a complex interpolation task (e.g. to produce the sounds for the default settings.json in this repository, the source audio for generating this multigrid is available [here](https://storage.googleapis.com/open-nsynth-super/audio/onss_source_audio.tar.gz)) includes 16 different instruments, a 9x9 grid resolution (between every set of 4 instruments), and 16 example pitches.
-This task takes around 9 hours on a GTX 1080 Ti and will generate 10000 audio files total.
+As an example, a complex interpolation task including 16 different instruments, a 9x9 grid resolution, and 16 example pitches takes around 9 hours on a GTX 1080 Ti and will generate 10000 audio files total.
+The default settings.json in this repository will generate a multigrid (4 grids in one) with these properties (source audio is available [here](https://storage.googleapis.com/open-nsynth-super/audio/onss_source_audio.tar.gz)).

 You will need a Unix-like PC or server with at least one CUDA-compatible GPU and magenta, sox, and lame installed.